Bay of Islands family itineraries

 Check into your accommodation and head down to the waterfront for an easy dinner of fish and chips on the beach.

-Head out on the morning Hole in the Rock cruise with an island stopover.
-Make sure you pack some snacks, togs and towels so you can have a quick swim while you stop off on a secluded island.
+Head out on the morning Hole in the Rock cruise.
+Make sure you pack some snacks, togs and towels so you can have a quick swim while you stop off at Otehei Bay on secluded Urupukapuka Island.
+If you want to, you can stay on the island all day - just choose the optional island extension when you book.
+Explore this wildlife sanctuary at your leisure and we'll pick you up in the afternoon.

-You’re probably quite hungry by now so jump off in Russell for lunch.
-There are a few restaurants to eat a delicious meal with children in tow, and we like Hone’s Garden.
+Otherwise, hop off the boat in Russell for lunch.
+There are several restaurants where you can eat a delicious meal with children in tow, and we like Hone’s Garden.
 Wood fired pizza, local craft beer and NZ wines and the best part, a lovely large outdoor eating area set within a beautiful garden.

 On the last day of your long weekend in the Bay of Islands, visit the Waitangi Treaty Grounds.
 It’s unquestionably New Zealand’s most important historic site and a valuable place for children to learn about how New Zealand was shaped in 1840.
 With a day pass you can visit the museum, watch cultural performances, take part in a guided tour and more, plus children are free with an accompanying adult!